 Hypoxic-ischemic brain injury is a leading cause of morbidity and mortality in survivors of hospital cardiac arrest.1 Sadly, most of the post-resuscitation deaths are caused by the active withdrawal of life-sustaining treatment.
 The decision to actively remove life-sustaining treatment is made when a poor neurological outcome is expected.
 For this reason, it is critical to perform accurate neuroprognostication, as recommended by the American Heart Association (AHA) in their 2020 guidelines on cardiopulmonary resuscitation (CPR) and emergency cardiovascular care (ECC).2

-Proper post-cardiac arrest neuroprognostication is essential to distinguish those who may achieve a meaningful neurological recovery from those who will inevitably have a poor neurological outcome.2,3
+Proper post-cardiac arrest neuroprognostication, or EEG after cardiac arrest, is essential to distinguish those who may achieve a meaningful neurological recovery from those who will inevitably have a poor neurological outcome.2,3

 The AHA recommends multimodal neuroprognostication on all patients who remain comatose after cardiac arrest (Level 1 recommendation).2 Multimodal neuroprognostication includes EEG, MRI, quantitative pupillometry, and serum neuron-specific enolase, among others.
 In addition to neuroprognostication, EEG testing is recommended to identify seizures and, if necessary, provide treatment.

-Nonconvulsive seizures, for example, are common after cardiac arrest, and cannot be reliably detected without EEG.4 Also, EEG should be used to rule out underlying ictal activity in patients with status myoclonus.
+Nonconvulsive seizures, for example, are common after cardiac arrest, and cannot be reliably detected without EEG.4 The American Academy of Neurology also provides data on its importance.
+Also, EEG after cardiac arrest should be used to rule out underlying ictal activity in cardiac arrest survivors with status myoclonus.
 The 2020 Emergency Cardiovascular Care Science with Treatment Recommendations (CoSTR) advises seizures to be treated when diagnosed in cardiac arrest patients with return of spontaneous circulation (ROSC).5

 Importantly, prognostic assessments should not be started too early.
-If they are administered too soon after the cardiac arrest, the results may appear worse than they actually are because of medications, or acute post-injury changes.6 Perhaps surprisingly, clinical prognostic testing such as pupillary light reflex should not be used for neuroprognostication until at least 5 days after ROSC in patients treated with targeted temperature management (TTM).
+If they are administered too soon after the cardiac arrest and during initial post-resuscitation care, the results may appear worse than they actually are because of medications, or acute post-injury changes.6 Perhaps surprisingly, clinical prognostic testing such as pupillary light reflex should not be used for neuroprognostication until at least 5 days after ROSC (return of spontaneous circulation) in patients treated with targeted temperature management (TTM), in order for such testing to have prognostic significance.

-This means that testing should not start until the patient has been normothermic for at least 72 hours.6-8 Imaging or EEG to detect status myoclonus may begin as early as 24 hours after ROSC; two studies including 347 patients, showed the presence of status myoclonus within 72 hours of ROSC predicted poor neurological outcome with specificity of 97% to 100%.9,10 However, status epilepticus may not manifest until 72 hours or more after ROSC and sedative drug dosages have been reduced.
+Testing should not begin until the patient has been normothermic for at least 72 hours.6-8 Imaging or EEG to detect status myoclonus may begin as early as 24 hours after ROSC; two studies including 347 patients, showed the presence of status myoclonus within 72 hours of ROSC predicted poor neurological outcome with specificity of 97% to 100%.9,10 However, postanoxic status epilepticus may not manifest until 72 hours or more after ROSC and sedative drug dosages have been reduced, so waiting for neurological prognosis assessment is necessary.

-The 2020 American Heart Association (AHA) Guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) recommend the use of EEG in patients who remain comatose after ROSC for the purposes of neuroprognostication.2
+The 2020 American Heart Association (AHA) Guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) recommend the use of EEG after cardiac arrest in patients who remain in a coma after ROSC for the purposes of neuroprognostication.2

-According to the AHA, proper neuroprognostication could prevent someone from being removed from life-sustaining who has a chance at successful neurological recovery.
-Thus, the AHA recommends performing multimodal neuroprognostication including EEG in all patients who remain comatose after ROSC following cardiac arrest.
+According to the AHA, proper neuroprognostication could prevent withdrawal of life support as it will indicate the accurate neurologic prognosis of a patient who has a chance at successful neurological recovery.
+Thus, the AHA recommends performing multimodal neurologic prognostication including EEG in all patients who remain in a coma after ROSC following cardiac arrest.

-The Zeto EEG headset can be placed after a short training, and the setup takes only 5 minutes – which is crucial for comatose patients.
+The Zeto EEG headset can be placed after a short training, and the setup takes only 5 minutes – which is crucial for patients in a coma.
 Once placed, the Zeto headset provides continuous EEG monitoring for up to 5-6 hours.

-Overall, prompt EEG for post-cardiac arrest patients is a crucial aspect of proper neuroprognostication and plays an important role in guiding treatment decisions.
-It is important for healthcare providers to be aware of the AHA guidelines and incorporate EEG into their management of post-cardiac arrest patients.
+Overall, prompt EEG for post-cardiac arrest patients is a vital aspect of proper neuroprognostication and plays an important role in determining prognosis in patients and guiding treatment decisions.
+It is important for healthcare providers, especially intensive care medical providers to be aware of the AHA guidelines and incorporate EEG into their standard care management of post-cardiac arrest patients.

-When called upon to perform the difficult and highly consequential task of neuroprognostication, consider Zeto for EEG in the ICU.
+When called upon to perform the difficult and highly consequential task of neuroprognostication, choose Zeto for EEG in the ICU.

 References